 Once you select the desired entity type, the Map Fields Screen which (similar to other screens in the Connector process) will show you a table of your data with a row for each selector that was added on the previous step.
 This is where you map those selectors, and any data added via transforms, to fields that are being pulled into Content.

 To do this, you will click on the Select button, or field name if the field is automatically mapped, in the Map to Field column.
 This will open a drop-down where you will select the applicable field, then click Apply.

 When you map a field, we will run a validation on a sample of the data and mark it with either a green check mark or a red “X”.

 Fields that are marked with a green checkmark were successfully validated, meaning we did not encounter any validation errors on the preview data.
 That said, because we are only testing the validation on partial data, it is possible that errors can still occur once we run the connector and process the full data set.

 Anything that is marked with an “X” means we found at least one value in the preview data that will not pass validation for that field.
 If you think most of the data looks correct aside from a few bad values, you can still opt to finish the connector configuration and run the flow.
 Anything that does not contain errors will be successfully processed, and anything that does will not be processed, and can be handled after the initial upload.

-One you have configured your field mappings, click Save.
+Once you have configured your field mappings, click Save.
 You will then be prompted to enter a name for your Connector.
-We recommend giving your Connector a name that describes its functionality, so that you can easily identify which Connector you want to reference when you view the Connectors sub-tab in the Knowledge Graph.
+We recommend giving your Connector a name that describes its functionality, so that you can easily identify which Connector you want to reference when you view the Connectors sub-tab in Content.